yohangz/generator-typescript-npm-bower/generators/readme/templates/README.md

 <% } -%>
-├── LICENSE                     # Contains License Agreement file ├── package.json                # Holds various metadata relevant to the project ├── README.md                   # Contains the details of the generated project ├── tsconfig.json               # Contains typescript compiler options
+├── LICENSE                     # Contains License Agreement file ├── package.json                # Holds various metadata relevant to the project ├── PULL_REQUEST_TEMPLATE.md    # Shows how to make pull request to you project ├── README.md                   # Contains the details of the generated project ├── tsconfig.json               # Contains typescript compiler options
 ├── tslint.json                 # Lint rules for the project